 - Develop a qualifying explanatory statement (QES) including:

-- Statement of commitment
+- A statement of commitment

-- Timescale for achievement
+- A timescale for achievement

 - A carbon management plan and targets for GHG reductions